 She refused to saddle the carousel horse, and demanded I hold her as we spun around.
 She ran as fast as she could in the opposite direction when her big sister boarded the baby roller coaster.
-The rides were not for her, or so she thought.
+The rides were not for her two-year-old self, or so she thought.

 She pulled a crumpled surprise from her canvas bag.
 My friend had heard that our favorite little Italian fusion restaurant was giving away these hip Vespa T-shirts, and she rushed over to snag one for me.

 When she lifted the shirt from the bag and shook the wrinkles out of the brushed cotton, I knew it was a gift not only from her, but from the Lord.
 Continue reading →

 Maggie Smith doesn’t wear a corset.
 She’s the only woman on the cast of Downton Abbey who doesn’t.
 I heard this bit of gossip at a recent event with visiting writer Jessica Fellowes, niece of Downton Abbey screenwriter Julian Fellowes.
 Smith says she’s served her time all these years of doing period dramas in the movies and on television.
 She’s flat-out done with the corsets.